ioskrew/SwiftLayout/README.md

 ### active and finalActive

-the `Layout` types created with `LayoutBuilder` and `AnchorsBuilder` only contain information to actually work.
+The `Layout` types created with `LayoutBuilder` and `AnchorsBuilder` only contain information to actually work.
 so, for do addSubview and active constraints needs following works:

 - you can call `finalActive` of `Layout` for instantly do all stuff in case of no needs to updates.